-Figure 9 shows prior (red) and posterior (blue) model results and observations (green) at Sodankylä for the four EO data streams that were assimilated.
+Figure 11 shows prior (red) and posterior (blue) model results and observations (green) at Sodankylä for the four EO data streams that were assimilated.
 The large change in the soil properties (together with changes in the other parameters of the core of D&B) moved the simulated surface layer soil moisture much closer to the observations.
-As for Majadas de Tietar, the fit to SIF has very much improved through adjustment of a single scaling factor (parameter 61) by a factor of about 9.8.
-FAPAR was reduced, which improved the fit by a factor of three.
+As for Majadas de Tietar, the fit to SIF has much improved.
+This improvement was achieved not only through adjustment of the single scaling factor in the observation operator (parameter 61, now increased by a factor of about 5.2) but possibly also through changes in parameters of the core model.
+FAPAR was reduced, which improved the fit by more than a factor of three.
 Out of the parameters of the observation operator for L-VOD (number 51 to 55) the largest change was for parameter 54, the scaling factor l_f for the ratio of actual to potential transpiration.
 The posterior value of l_f is 0, i.e. at the lower boundary that we had specified.
 This means the assimilation eliminated the impact of the ratio of actual to potential transpiration on simulated L-VOD.

-Figure 9 shows prior (red) and posterior (blue) model runs and observations (green) at Sodankylä for the same three independent data streams as for Majadas de Tietar: NEE, GPP, and ASCAT slope.
-The fit to NEE has improved by a factor of two and the fit to GPP by a factor of three.
-As in Majadas de Tietar, the model has difficulty matching the seasonal cycle of the ASCAT slope data set.
-We note again that the observation operator for that data set is still very experimental.
+Figure 12 shows prior (red) and posterior (blue) model runs and observations (green) at Sodankylä for the same two independent data streams as for Majadas de Tietar: Daily NEE and GPP.
+The fit to NEE and to GPP has improved considerably.

-Figure 9: Prior (red) and posterior (blue) model runs and observations (green) at Sodankylä for the four EO data streams that were assimilated: SIF (top left), FAPAR (top right), soil moisture (bottom left), L-VOD (bottom right).
+Figure 11: Prior (red) and posterior (blue) model runs and observations (green) at Sodankylä for the four EO data streams that were assimilated: SIF (top left), FAPAR (top right), soil moisture (bottom left), L-VOD (bottom right).

-Figure 10: Prior (red) and posterior (blue) model runs and observations (green) at Sodankylä for NEE observations (left) and derived GPP (right) and ASCAT slope (bottom).
+Figure 12: Prior (red) and posterior (blue) simulated and observed (green) values at Sodankylä: Daily NEE (left) and GPP (right).